-Western Science Speaks is a bi-monthly podcast designed to introduce you to some of our interesting faculty and graduate students and the research they perform.
+Western Science Speaks is a bi-weekly podcast designed to introduce you to some of our interesting faculty and graduate students and the research they perform.
 From termites to telescopes to polymers that bring life-saving medications providing targetted treatment, let us share with you our passion, creativity, and contribution to the global community.

-Western Worlds offers bi-weekly podcast programming that features an interview with space-relevant researchers, engineers, scientists, or advocates representing the local, national and global planetary science and exploration communities.
+Western Worlds offers podcast programming that features an interview with space-relevant researchers, engineers, scientists, or advocates representing the local, national and global planetary science and exploration communities.